What Is Chainlink?

 - The question of necessityThere are some opinions that the LINK token is an unnecessary element of the project since there are other cryptocurrencies being adequate to provide compensation to operators, and that oracles themselves would have incentive to keep their network and access to their own data constant.

 Let’s say you want to buy Chainlink.
 What should you do?
 We suggest you go to the SimpleSwap homepage and follow the instructions below:

-- Choose the currency you want to exchange (e.g. BTC) in the first drop-down list.
-Enter the amount you would like to swap.
+- For example, you want to swap BTC for LINK.
+Select the currency you want to exchange (e.g. BTC) in the first drop-downlist.
+Then enter the amount you want to swap.

 - Select LINK in the second drop-down list.
-You will see the estimated amount that you will receive after the exchange.
+You’ll see the estimated amount that you’ll get after the exchange.

-- Enter the Recipient’s Address.
-Chainlink will be sent to this address.
+- Enter the Recipient's Address.
+LINK will be sent.
 Be careful and make sure you use the correct address.

 - You will see the Bitcoin deposit address.
-You need to transfer the necessary amount of BTC to this address to start the exchange.
+You need to transfer the necessary amount of BTC to this address to start the BTC to LINK exchange.